LEARNING OBJECTIVES

 As humans transitioned to agriculture and became dependent on a limited number of cultivated plants and the success of seasonal harvests, their protein intake declined significantly due to a reduced reliance on wild game.
 This dietary shift had important consequences, one of which was the increasing importance of salt as a commodity.
 While hunters and foragers met their salt needs through meat consumption, early agriculturalists, with their vastly reduced intake of meat, needed to supplement their diets with additional sources of salt to replenish what was lost through perspiration.

-These dietary changes also had noticeable physical effects on humans, as highlighted in Clark Spencer Larsen’s article.
+These dietary changes also had noticeable physical effects on humans, as highlighted in Clark Spencer Larsen’s article that you will read.
 The shift to an agricultural lifestyle not only altered human nutrition but also contributed to changes in stature, health, and overall physical well-being, reflecting the profound impact of diet on human biology and development.

 CHANGING SOCIAL STRUCTURE